rocky/python-spark/NEW-FEATURES.rst

 over 600 rules for each of the 13 or so versions of Python.

 It is very easy to create nonsensical grammar rules, so we need to have a way to check the grammar.
-Partcularly useful is the ability to find unused left-hand-side nonterminals that are not either the start symbol or used on the right-hand side.
+Particularly useful is the ability to find unused left-hand-side nonterminals that are not either the start symbol or used on the right-hand side.
 Likewise unused nonterminals (lower-case symbols) that appear on the right-hand side that are not